peterhurford/checkr/README.md

 ## Installation

 This package is not yet available from CRAN.
-Instead, it and the required [validations package](http://www.github.com/peterhurford/validations) can be installed using [devtools](http://www.github.com/hadley/devtools):
+Instead, it can be installed using [devtools](http://www.github.com/hadley/devtools):

 ```R
 if (!require("devtools")) { install.packages("devtools") }